 Sometime around the middle of March I sent him a birthday card.
 I had lost track of which birthday this would be.
-In the card I wrote a note saying that I was thinking of coming to London for a trip that I should have made years ago.
+In the card I wrote a note saying that I was thinking of coming to London for the trip that I should have made years ago.
 I was sure that he would understand what I meant.
-I said that I would call him on his birthday.
-(I had no idea that he had married and had two children.)
+I wrote that I would call him on his birthday.
+(I had no idea that he was married and had two children.)

 Then she came to me and said, "There is a man standing behind you who wants to be recognized.
 Do you know anyone who has recently passed to spirit?"